react-dnd/react-dnd/packages/docsite/markdown/examples/drag-around/naive.md

 When the box is dragged, we remove its original DOM node by returning `null` from `render()` and let browser draw the drag preview.
-When the is released, we draw it at the new coordinates.
+When the box is released, we draw it at the new coordinates.
 If you try to drag the box outside the container, the browser will animate its return.